gjpelletier/EasyMLR/README.md

 ---

 ## Example 2.
-Automatic cross-validated calibration of SVR to analyze diabetes data
+Automatic cross-validated optimization of SVR hyperparameters

 In this example we will use **svr_auto** to automatically optimize the XGBoost hyperparameters using cross-validation.
 The svr_auto function standardizes the X values by default.